Odjeissi/aws-3tier-terraform/README.md

 ---

-## Skills Demonstrated
+## Skills Used

-This project demonstrates hands-on experience with:
+This project gave me hands-on practice with:

-- Infrastructure as Code using Terraform
-- Reusable Terraform module design
+- Terraform
-- Multi-environment Terraform repository structure
+- Terraform modules
+- Infrastructure as Code
-- AWS VPC networking
+- AWS networking
-- Public and private subnet architecture
+- VPCs and subnets
-- Three-tier application design
-- Security group design
+- Security groups
 - Amazon ECS
-- Containerized workloads
+- Docker containers
 - Amazon ECR
 - Application Load Balancers
-- ALB target groups and health checks
+- Target groups
 - Amazon RDS
 - AWS Secrets Manager
 - IAM roles
-- Route 53 DNS
+- Route 53
-- ACM HTTPS certificates
+- ACM certificates
 - GitLab CI/CD
-- GitLab OIDC federation with AWS
+- GitLab OIDC with AWS
 - Terraform plan artifacts
-- Manual infrastructure deployment controls
+- Manual deployment jobs
+- Terraform formatting
-- Terraform formatting and validation
+- Terraform validation
 - TFLint
-- DevOps infrastructure automation

 ---

 ## Summary

-This project demonstrates the deployment of a containerized three-tier application infrastructure on AWS using Terraform and GitLab CI/CD.
+This project builds a containerized 3-tier application environment on AWS.

-Compared with a traditional EC2-based architecture, the application layer is deployed as containers through Amazon ECS, images are stored in Amazon ECR, and runtime application configuration is stored in AWS Secrets Manager.

-The Terraform code is organized into reusable modules and environment-specific configurations, while GitLab CI/CD provides automated validation and planning with controlled manual apply and destroy stages.
-GitLab authenticates to AWS through OIDC and temporary IAM role credentials.

-The result is a modular Infrastructure as Code project that demonstrates AWS networking, container orchestration, database architecture, security, secrets management, HTTPS/DNS configuration, and CI/CD automation.
+Terraform is used to create the infrastructure, ECS runs the application containers, ECR stores the Docker image, and RDS is used for the database.

+The Terraform code is split into modules and separate environment folders.

+GitLab CI/CD handles validation, planning, deployment, and destroy jobs.
+GitLab connects to AWS using OIDC, so the pipeline uses temporary AWS credentials instead of permanent access keys.

+The main purpose of this project was to get more hands-on experience with Terraform, AWS, containers, networking, and CI/CD.